 Okay, the fancy-dancy French name would be "lait de poule" but chicken milk is way funnier.
 Adapted from the recipe for Chicken Milk in Laura Calder's French Food at Home, the eggnog custard is just asking to be churned into ice cream.
 I use bourbon, because that's how I roll.
 But feel free to use rum for a more traditional chicken milk experience. —mrslarkin

 Whisk together the egg yolks and sugar until lighter in color.
 Temper the eggs by stirring in a few ladle-fuls of the hot cream little by little, then pour the egg mixture back into the saucepan with the cream.
 Turn the heat to medium/low again and stir until the mixture thickens slightly.
+Do not boil.
 Remove from the heat.

 Pour mixture into an ice cream maker and freeze according to manufacturer's instructions.
-Transfer ice cream to a freezer-safe container and freezer until hardened.
+Transfer ice cream to a freezer-safe container and freeze until hardened.